theokwebb/my-writeups/PearlyInterruptGates/README.md

 # Labs: Pearly Interrupt Gates 1 & 2

+This writeup covers the Pearly Interrupt Gates lab from Xeno’s [Architecture 2001: x86-64 OS Internals](https://ost2.fyi/Arch2001) course at [OpenSecurityTraining2](https://ost2.fyi).

+Its primary goal is to deepen our understanding of interrupt and exception-handling mechanisms.

+On question 5 I struggled to understand stack switching and how a target RSP address is found.
+Therefore, I have also attempted to clearly describe this process with the help of Xeno’s slides and the Intel manual [here](#interrupts).

 ## Disclaimer

 I am new to x86-64 OS Internals, so if there are any mistakes or necessary additions, please let me know on [X](https://twitter.com/theokwebb).